Boa Vista: Travel Instructions

 Excursions and Experiences

-With over 55 kilometers of almost uncontaminated beaches and its wild and deserted interior, Boa Vista opens up like a treasure chest that it has jealously guarded over time and that today it reveals to the most attentive and aware visitors.
+With over 55 kilometres of almost uncontaminated beaches and its wild and deserted interior, Boa Vista opens like a treasure chest that it has jealously guarded over time and now reveals to the most attentive and aware visitors.

 ILB proposes itself as an ambassador, in harmony with the most sensitive local tourism operators, for the development of sustainable and responsible tourism.
 Together we can do a lot to protect and preserve the island and its identity.

-For this reason we suggest some behaviors to adopt :
+For this reason, we suggest some behaviours to adopt:

-· Water is a precious commodity, even more so here: great attention to its consumption.
+· Water is a precious commodity, here more: great attention to its consumption.

 · Respect the surrounding environment, do not abandon waste, do not collect plants and shells either on the seabed or on the beaches.

 · Be virtuous: “bring your plastic home”, empty cosmetic and sunscreen bottles, put them back in your suitcase.
-There is no separate collection here yet and therefore no recycling.
+There is no separate collection here yet, and consequently no recycling.

 · Get in touch with the locals and their culture and traditions, you will take home indelible memories.